 Students should not have money in school except as needed for meals, or purchases from the book fair.

-Students are discouraged from bringing candy to school.
+Students are discouraged from bringing candy and soda to school.
 Chewing gum is NOT allowed at school or on the bus.

 Toys (including footballs, basketballs, soccer balls etc.) are to be left at home.
-This includes any type of playing/trading cards, balls and electronic toys.
-No personal toys/balls at recess at any time.
-Any toy that represents a weapon is NOT to be brought to school at any time.
+This includes any type of playing/trading cards, balls, dolls and electronic toys etc. No personal toys/balls at recess at any time.
+Any toy that represents a weapon is NOT to be brought to school ever.
 If found, it will be confiscated and parents will be notified.